Vyachko

-Identity of Vyachko/Vetseke
+Vyachko (Вячко; died 1224; also Vyacheslav), also known as Vetseke, was the prince of Koknese (Kuikenos).
+He later became the prince of Yuryev (now Tartu) while in the service of Novgorod, which was the last Russian stronghold in Estonia.
+He died during the defense of the city against the Livonian Brothers of the Sword in 1224.

-His name is the Old Novgorod dialect form of Vyacheslav.
+Origins

-According to Russian sources, his father is supposed to have been a Rurikid prince of Drutsk.
-Another interpretation, based on evidence from the Chronicle of Henry of Livonia, is that he came from a local élite, perhaps a Livonian, who converted to Orthodox Christianity and became a vassal of Polotsk, whereupon he changed his name to the East Slavic Vyachko.
+Vetseke may have been the equivalent to the Russian Vyachko (a shortened form of Vyacheslav).
+Evidence from the Chronicle of Henry of Livonia indicates the possibility that he came from a local élite, perhaps a Livonian, who converted to Orthodox Christianity and became a vassal of the Principality of Polotsk.
+Despite this, he was still perceived as a Russian prince.

-The Chronicle says the population of Koknese included Balts (Latgallians and Selonians) and even a German colony, in addition to the East Slavic element.
+The Chronicle says that the population of Koknese (Kokenhusen) included Balts (Latgallians and Selonians) and a Germanic colony, as well as some Slavic peoples.

 Early relations with the Crusaders

-At the beginning of the 13th century, when during the Northern Crusades Germans led by bishop Albert of Buxhoeveden and the Livonian Brothers of the Sword began to establish themselves on the shores of the Gulf of Riga, Vetseke ruled the fortress of Koknese some 100 km upstream of the Daugava.
+At the beginning of the 13th century, when during the Northern Crusades the crusading Teutonic knights led by bishop Albert of Buxhoeveden began to establish themselves on the shores of the Gulf of Riga, Vetseke ruled the fortress of Koknese some 100 km upstream of the Daugava.

 Although his principality is believed to have been subject to Polotsk, this did nothing to help him withstand either the Knights’ nor the Lithuanians’ pressure.
 According to the Chronicle of Henry of Livonia, it was indeed in return for protection against the Lithuanians that Vetseke offered half of his land and the fort to Albert in 1205 (...offerens sibi terre et castri sui medietatem).
 Albert accepted the offer and promised to send Vetseke weapons and men.

-In 1208 Koknese was captured by the Livonians of Lielvārde in retaliation of Vetseke’s raids.
+In 1208, Koknese was captured by the Livonians of Lielvārde in retaliation of Vetseke's raids.
 Vetseke and all his wealth were captured and the king himself cast in chains.
-However, Daniel, the knight of Lielvārde (Danielus de Lenewarde), upon hearing the news of Vetseke’s capture immediately notified bishop Albert who then "ordered the fort to be restored to the king and all his wealth to be given back to him".
+However, Daniel, the knight of Lielvārde (Danielus de Lenewarde), upon hearing the news of Vetseke's capture immediately notified bishop Albert who then "ordered the fort to be restored to the king and all his wealth to be given back to him".
 He then summoned Vetseke to Riga where he honored him with gifts of many horses and suits of precious garments.
 The bishop then sent Vetseke back along with "twenty strong men with arms, knights with their mounts, ballistarii, and masons to strengthen the fort and hold it against the Lithuanians", just as he had promised three years earlier.